botlabs-gg/yagpdb-docs-v2/content/docs/reference/components-v2.md

 ## Component Builder Helper Functions

-The `componentBuilder` helper function provides methods to construct, manipulate, and get Discord V2 message components programmatically.
+The helper function provides methods to construct, manipulate, and get Discord V2 message components programmatically.

 These methods allow you to build complex layouts incrementally and retrieve them in a format that Discord understands.

 ### componentBuilder.Add

 Adds a single component entry to the builder under the given key.

 - Parameters:
   - `key` – The top-level key for the component (e.g., "text", "section", "buttons").
   - `value` – The component data (string, sdict, Button, SelectMenu, etc.).

 - Example: